 Because your adrenal glands are close to some important blood vessels, you may also get adrenal angiography or adrenal venography.
 These tests check blood flow in the arteries and veins around your adrenal gland.

-Unlike other cancers, you probably won’t get a biopsy before surgery, if the imaging tests and blood tests are enough.
+Unlike other cancers, you probably won’t get a biopsy before surgery to remove the adrenal gland and the mass for evaluation, if the imaging tests and blood tests are enough.

 - Surgery to take out the adrenal gland.
 This is the treatment doctors prefer.
 It’s the only way to cure adrenal cancer.
 But if the cancer has spread too far, it’s not an option.